 - You can search for which properties are currently offering special offers here.

-Out of all of the perks offered by the find hotels and resorts program, the free night benefit is definitely where you have the potential for the most value.
+Out of all of the perks offered by the FHR program, the free night benefit is definitely where you have the potential for the most value.
 One free night could easily save you hundreds of dollars and potentially even offset the annual fee of the Platinum card which is pretty incredible.

 Be aware that some types of rooms may be excluded from these special categories.

-Not all of the special offers or for free nights, however.
+Not all of the special offers are for free nights.

-This credit are usually ranges from $100-$200.
-Just like the free nights it also has time restrictions for when it can be used, so make sure to always pay attention to the timeframes for booking and travel.
+The property credits usually range from $100-$200.
+Just like the free nights, they also have time restrictions for when they can be used, so make sure to always pay attention to the timeframes for booking and travel.